stevenjb5M/startup/notes.md

 For this deliverable I properly styled the application into its final appearance.

 - [x] **Header, footer, and main content body** added main.css to every page.
 -Login page now has colors and it is aligned center.
 I also made the header pink and centered.
+Made the footer pink and centered as well.
 - [x] **Navigation elements** - I dropped the underlines and changed the color for anchor elements.
 - [x] **Responsive to window resizing** - My app looks great on all window sizes and devices
 - [x] **Application elements** - Used good contrast and whitespace